Editors’ Profiles

 Danielle Worden (UCL) – Assistant Editor

-Danielle is a PhD Candidate at UCL, Faculty of Laws.
+Danielle is a barrister at Cloisters Chambers specialising in employment and discrimination law.
+She is also PhD Candidate at UCL, Faculty of Laws.
 Her research focuses on the intersection between labour rights and human rights in relation to sex workers.